Get the Best WordPress Backup

 If you’re a freelancer or you run an agency, you might manage many different clients’ sites.
 To streamline your workflow, you can set up a multisite

 Migrate all your individual clients’ websites into the network.
-They’ll be subsites on one WordPress installation, which can save you valuable time and effort when performing backups, updates, or other maintenance tasks.
+They’ll be subsites on one WordPress installation, which can save you valuable time when performing backups, updates, or other maintenance tasks.

 Let’s show you how to migrate single site installations into a multisite network!